f4z3r/.bootstrap/README.md

 ## Minimal Boostrap

 The minimal boostrap will install a full vim configuration.
 It will do so without affecting already installed configurations.
-Note that it will not install a fish shell or configure git in any way.
+Note that it won't install a fish shell or configure git in any way.

 Run it using